 Grooming the Space

 Few rooftops are beautiful to look at, so improvements are often part of what must happen before they are offered for use.
 Some building owners do the least amount possible, and they simply allow the residents to make the space comfortable on their own.
 For those trying to attract buyers or renters, grooming the space is an excellent way to offer it as a part of the overall living package.
 Their investment may be small, but it can garner them a good return with the right marketing.
 Residents are always looking for something special, it a place to enjoy the outdoors in privacy could be what they want.

 A Complete Conversion

 When it comes to making an ugly space into a useful one, there are plenty of options.
 Many flat apartment building roofs have a layer of tar covered in gravel.
-A complete conversion could begin by exchanging the gravel for colourful dried aggregates from Pennine Aggregates.
+A complete conversion could begin by exchanging the gravel for colourful dried aggregates or resin bound aggregates from Pennine Aggregates.
 They can turn a dull area into a welcoming one, and adding a few planters and screens for privacy could be just what it takes to create outdoor living space.
 It can turn the roof into a place few want to see into one every resident wants to use.

 More space can be a bonus for some residents, and it can be used for entertainment or relaxing with friends and family.
 Building owners know they need to offer more amenities today, but the size of the building is a limiting factor.
 Many of them have begun to see the value in recreating the unused portions of the building into areas that are useful and decorative.
 For those with nowhere else to go, the rooftop could become their ticket to offering prime real estate on their existing property.